xperseguers/t3ext-file_list/Documentation/UsersManual/Configuration/Index.rst

 .. image:: ../../Images/configuration.png

 #.
-This icon shows a wizard to help you select a directory (note: you may
-   install extension rgfolderselector to get a wizard that looks still a bit better)

-#.
 This allows you to show a "new" icon after the filename if the
    corresponding file has been modified within the number of days you specified (0 deactivates this feature)